 Let us summarise incidents from the 12th to the 15 centuries, leaving the major topics of the English Reformation and the English Civil War until later.

 As the capital of England, London almost inevitably became involved in national conflicts.

-The 12th century civil war, better known as the Anarchy, saw a struggle for the Crown between Stephen, grandson of William the Conqueror, and Matilda, daughter of Henry I. Matilda’s forces achieved a major victory over Stephen at Lincoln in 1141, and she came south to be crowned at Westminster.
+The 12th century civil war, better known as the Anarchy, saw a struggle for the Crown between Stephen, the grandson of William the Conqueror who had seized it, and Matilda, the daughter of Henry I. Matilda’s forces achieved a major victory over Stephen at Lincoln in 1141, and she came south to be crowned at Westminster.
 However, Londoners remained faithful to Stephen and drove her out.